wandss/FileNetPEAPI/README.md

 Obviously knowing Python will help.

-This API requires Requests, so install it before.
+This API requires [Requests](https://github.com/kennethreitz/requests) by Kenneth Reitz, so install it before.

 ###Running the API:
 ```python